 - You will have two off-campus meetings this term.
-These will allow us to embed our discussion of the topics in an environment that allows for demonstrations beyond the classroom. - The paper topics are briefly defined below.
+These will allow us to embed our discussion of the topics in an environment that allows for demonstrations beyond the classroom.
+We will also have a few guest speakers attend our discussion of optimal performance and creativity. - The paper topics are briefly defined below.
 You will get additional details on the papers during class. - Paper #1 What is a strength?
 Compare the various strength assessments included in the text and discuss what you believe to be the best representation of strengths.
-How does culture impact our understanding and pursuit of various strengths?
-Include your scores from the VIA survey that you complete online.

-Paper #2 Building Better Communities - What contributions from social psychology influence our optimal experiences, health, and definitions of success and well-being?
+- How does culture impact our understanding and pursuit of various strengths?
+Include your scores from the VIA survey that you complete online. - Paper #2 Building Better Communities What contributions from social psychology influence our optimal experiences, health, and definitions of success and well-being?
 What can we do to be at our best, and how do we define that?
 How do we create or enhance our campus or broader community to allow for or to encourage flourishing?
 In addition to your paper, you will need to do a brief presentation in class on your suggestions for building better communities.